Creating and Using a DLL in C#.NET

 What is a DLL?

-A DLL (Dynamic Link Library) is a file that contains reusable code and data that can be shared across multiple applications.
-In C#, a DLL is typically created to encapsulate functionality that can be reused by other projects, improving modularity and maintainability.
+A **DLL (Dynamic Link Library)** is a file that contains **reusable code** and **data** that can be shared across multiple applications.
+It allows developers to **modularize** their code and **reuse** functionality across different projects.

-• Efficient Updates: DLLs can be updated independently without needing to recompile the entire project.
+• Efficient Updates: Update DLLs **independently** without recompiling the entire application.

 Steps to Create a DLL:

-2. Step 2: In the new project, add your methods and functionality.
+2. Step 2: Write the functionality you want in your DLL.
 For example:

 using System;